Tungsten66/Articles/LogicApp-Send-Query-Results-Email.md

 | top 10 by Failed
 | sort by Failed
 ```
+> [!NOTE] Once you’ve confirmed everything is functioning correctly, I suggest switching all connections made with your user account to either a system-assigned or user-assigned managed identity.  <br/>
+> Using managed identities allows you to assign Role-Based Access Control (RBAC) roles, whether built-in or custom, offering more precise access control to specific functions within the designated Azure resources.

 - Time Range: The example query I used has TimeGenerated so I cam going to select _Set in query_
 - Chart Type: Html Table <br/>